2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools

 The average amount in student loans that geology majors at Texas A&M College Station take out while working on their Bachelor's Degree is $19,149.
 This translates to an average monthly loan payment of $340, based on a 10-year repayment plan.

-With a ranking of #6, University of Pittsburgh - Pittsburgh Campus did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
+University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #6 on the list.
 Pitt is a fairly large public school located in the large city of Pittsburgh.

 Of the 68 students majoring in geology at Pitt, 37% are male and 63% are female.